MKLab-ITI/pygrank/documentation/graph_filters.md

 Args:
  * *alpha:* Optional.
 (1-alpha)/alpha is the absorption rate of the random walk multiplied with individual node absorption rates.
 This is chosen to yield the same underlying meaning as PageRank (for which Lambda = alpha Diag(degrees) ) when the same parameter value alpha is chosen.
 Default is 0.5 to match the approach of [krasanakis2022fast], which uses absorption rate 1.
 Ideally, to set this parameter, refer to *AbsorbingWalks*.
+ * *use_quotient:* Optional.
+If True (default) performs a L1 re-normalization of ranks after each iteration.
+This significantly speeds up the convergence speed of symmetric normalization (col normalization preserves the L1 norm during computations on its own).
+Can also pass Postprocessor instances to adjust node scores after each iteration with the Postprocessor.transform(ranks) method.
+Can pass False or None to ignore this functionality.
+ * *preprocessor:* Optional.
+Method to extract a scipy sparse matrix from a networkx graph.
+If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor.
+ * *convergence:* Optional.
+The ConvergenceManager that determines when iterations stop.
+If None (default), a ConvergenceManager is used with keyword arguments automatically extracted from the ones passed to this constructor.
+ * *personalization_transform:* Optional.
+A Postprocessor whose `transform` method is used to transform the personalization before applying the graph filter.
+If None (default) a Tautology is used.
+ * *preserve_norm:* Optional.
+If True (default) the input's norm is used to scale the output.
+For example, if *convergence* is L1, this effectively means that the sum of output values is equal to the sum of input values.
+ * *normalization:* Optional.
+The type of normalization can be "none", "col", "symmetric", "laplacian", "salsa", or "auto" (default).
+The last one selects the type of normalization between "col" and "symmetric", depending on whether the graph is directed or not respectively.
+Alternatively, this could be a callable, in which case it transforms a scipy sparse adjacency matrix to produce a normalized copy.
+ * *weight:* Optional.
+The weight attribute (default is "weight") of *networkx* graph edges.
+This is ignored when *fastgraph* graphs are parsed, as these are unweighted.
+ * *assume_immutability:* Optional.
+If True, the output is preprocessing further wrapped through a MethodHasher to avoid redundant calls.
+Default is False, as graph immutability needs be explicitly assumed but cannot be guaranteed.
+ * *renormalize:* Optional.
+If True, the renormalization trick (self-loops) of graph neural networks is applied to ensure iteration stability by shrinking the graph's spectrum.
+Default is False.
+Can provide anything that can be cast to a float to regularize the renormalization.
+ * *tol:* Numerical tolerance to determine the stopping point (algorithms stop if the "error" between consecutive iterations becomes less than this number).
+Default is 1.E-6 but for large graphs 1.E-9 often yields more robust convergence points.
+If the provided value is less than the numerical precision of the backend `pygrank.epsilon()` then it is snapped to that value.
+ * *error_type:* Optional.
+How to calculate the "error" between consecutive iterations of graph signals.
+If "iters", convergence is reached at iteration *max_iters*-1 without throwing an exception.
+Default is `pygrank.Mabs`.
+ * *max_iters:* Optional.
+The number of iterations algorithms can run for.
+If this number is exceeded, an exception is thrown.
+This could help manage computational resources.
+Default value is 100, and exceeding this value with graph filters often indicates that either graphs have large diameters or that algorithms of choice converge particularly slowly.

 Example: